Repositories

 Trans NIH

 With specimens that span neurological, neuropsychiatric, and neurodevelopmental diseases and disorders, the NBB serves as a central point of access to the world-class collections of our six biorepositories.
 In addition, the NBB provides researchers with a wealth of resources to facilitate their research, including medical records and clinical data sets (when available) as well as access to quality metrics and best practices used by each site.
-Established Technologies The NIH NeuroBioBank contains an inventory of specimens that are available through its b… [learn more]
+Established Technologies The NIH NeuroBioBank contains an inventory of specimens that are available through its brain and tissue repository network, … [learn more]